-These five structures, the Campanile, Mosenthals, Richardsons, the Reserve Band and the City Hall represent the essence of Port Elizabeth in terms of its history.
+These five structures, the Campanile, Mosenthals Building, Richardsons Building, the Reserve Bank and the City Hall represent the essence of Port Elizabeth in terms of its history.
 Now some have been demolished or blocked out and some replaced with ahistorical buildings with no connection to its past or in fact its future.

 Main picture: The majestic quintuplets – Campanile, Mosenthals, Richardsons, Reserve Bank, City Hall